Duccioo/Gaussian-Mixture-Neural-Network/README.md

    > course!)

 ## To do:

-- [ ] do the 4 experiments, changing the number of parameters
+- [ ] do the 4 experiments, changing the number of parameters and the parameters of the gridsarch
 - [ ] check out the differences between the GMM biased and unbiased
 - [ ] Implement the saving plots for the experiments
 - [ ] check the correctness of the ISE score function